rnapdbee/rnapdbee-engine/README.md

 ### With docker

-There is currently no possibility to run this project properly in dockerized, local environment, as is needs Gurobi license to run.
+There is currently no possibility to run this project properly in dockerized, local environment, as it needs Gurobi license to run.

 [comment]: <> (To run project in command line type: